-We recommend that you have at least 3 nodes that each offer 4 CPU Cores and 16 GB of Memory per region, and that you have at least 2 regions that your cluster is available from (to reduced the change of downtime from your Cloud provider) in order to support a majority of traffic with just the core platform.
+We recommend that you have at least 3 nodes that each offer 4 CPU Cores and 16 GB of Memory per zone, and that you have at least 2 zones that your cluster is available from (to reduced the change of downtime from your Cloud provider) in order to support a majority of traffic with just the core platform.

 Currently Verified Kubernetes Providers:

 - Google Cloud Platform (GCP)

 - Digital Ocean (DO)

 - Microsoft Azure

 Our platform will spin up an internal Load Balancer and connect it with your Cloud Provider which, depending on your Cloud Provider, may create ingress rules or spin up resources that are represented outside of Kubernetes.
 The only manual step that is currently required is for you to link the DNS records to Ingress instances created for the Load Balancer, as our platform takes care of the rest.
 Learn more about how Kubernetes leverages Ingress with Cloud Providers on their Docs.

 We support connecting our services between different Stateful Message Queues in order to provide data durability and allow for finer connecting control for you to send data to other parts of your platform.

 Our currently supported queues are:

 - Google PUB/SUB